NinaJaverzat/NZRP/README.md

 ## Files organization

 The code that executes the algorithm is in the folder `code`.
 Output files are written in the folder `res`.
-The folder `conv` contains a second code, which is used to post-process the data.
+The folder `conv` contains a second code, which is used to convolute the output, which is a function of the number of active bonds, into the same function as a function of the bond concentration $p$.
 Results of the post processing are stored in the folder `conv_res`.

 ## Usage